Stuck? Diagrams help.

 - Writers creating visuals to get their points across

-But wait!?
-If diagrams relate to that many paths, when are we actually taught how to diagram?
-And are we ever taught what it takes to make a diagram be good?
+If diagrams relate to so many paths and goals, when are we actually taught how to use this tool that has proven so good at helping when we feel stuck?
+And are we ever taught what makes a diagram good?

 - A controlled vocabulary for diagrams and diagramming